 If you follow our video tutorial it shouldn’t be too difficult to create a budget, but sticking to one always proves trickier!
 That is why we have come up with our Top 10 Tips to remember when living on a budget.
 With these handy hints…you can do it!

 - 1. Be Honest.
 Don’t try to skip certain items or underestimate your spending.

 - 2. Be Consistent.
 Keep track of your daily spending.
 The little things that you buy can soon add up, which means you are probably spending more than you think.
 Keep track of all your spending with our free Budget Builder.

 - 3. Keep Motivated.
 Regularly remind yourself of the things the budget enables you to do.

 - 4. Plan for Occasional Expenses.
 Make sure you budget for expenses that only happen a few times a year like gifts, car insurance and trips to the dentist.

 - 5. Plan for Both Fixed and Variable Expenses.
 Fixed expenses are things like rent and council tax, and variable expenses are things like utilities, groceries and travel.

 - 6. Assess the ‘Extra Spending’ in Your Budget.
 If your budget still doesn’t balance, it’s time to cut back on non-essential spending.
-Could you have one less coffee shop coffee a day?
+Could you have one less coffee a day?
 Or take sandwiches in to work?

 - 7. Don’t Beat Yourself Up.
 Everyone will go off their budget occasionally, no matter how much money is available to you.
 If you end up going out for dinner with your mates, instead of a quick drink after work, don’t get disheartened, simply revise your budget and see where you can recoup the money moving forward.